Varunkumar0812/AU-Department-of-Mathematics/README.md

 # AU-Department-of-Mathematics
-A clone of the Department of Mathematics website of Anna University, but a little different with better UI.
+A clone of the Department of Mathematics website of Anna University, but a little different with better UI and design.